-I hate reading these bios on other doctor’s websites.
-Too often they are formal, self congratulatory and provide little insight into the father, husband and surgeon behind the surgical mask.
+I hate reading these bios on other surgeons’ websites.
+Too often they are formal, self-congratulatory, and provide little insight into the father, husband, and surgeon behind the surgical mask.
 Ultimately, the goal for you, the reader, should be to get to know me, why I do what I do, and why you should potentially consider me as your surgeon.

 On Plastic Surgery

-In high school, I saw a segment on 60 Minutes discussing the work of a group of volunteer plastic surgeons who travelled abroad to perform free surgery.
-The idea stayed with me and I’ve had the opportunity to do such work on two trips to Africa, one to Kenya and one to Ghana.
-The trips are always a mix of emotions: humbling, gratifying, frustrating and ultimately, never long enough to do all we want to do.
+In high school, I saw a segment on 60 Minutes discussing the work of a group of volunteer plastic surgeons who traveled abroad to perform free surgery.
+The idea stayed with me, and I’ve had the opportunity to do such work on two trips to Africa, one to Kenya and one to Ghana.
+The trips are always a mix of emotions: humbling, gratifying, frustrating, and ultimately, never long enough to do all we want to do.
 They do put everything in perspective; not just regarding patients and their problems, but regarding life and what’s really valuable.

 My success over the past two decades is a tribute to a dedicated office staff and the support of happy patients eager to refer their family members and friends.
 We enthusiastically look forward to meeting you and winning your recommendation.